Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 Houston vs. Northern Kentucky Betting Trends

-- In the Cougars' 34 games this season, the combined scoring has gone over the point total 15 times.

-- Northern Kentucky has covered 14 times in 32 games with a spread this year.
+- Northern Kentucky has put together a 14-18-0 record against the spread this season.

-- Norse games have gone over the point total 12 out of 32 times this season.

 Houston Futures Odds